pietromandracci/pysica/README.rst

   tools for the statistical analysis of bivariate samples;

 *spectra (module)*
-  tools for the analysis of different types of spectra, whith a special focus on:
+  tools for the analysis of different types of spectra, whith a special focus on
    - optical data (e.g. transmission spectra) of thin films;
    - surface morphology data (e.g. surface roughness analysis).